-This year I will turn 61 <groan> and it has occurred to me that unless I’m thinking I’m going to make it to 120, I’m way past middle-aged and into (dare I say it?) elderly <big shudder!> territory.
+I turned 64 <groan> this year and it has occurred to me that unless I’m thinking I’m going to make it to 120, I’m way past middle-aged and into (dare I say it?) elderly <big shudder!> territory.
 That means that if I have any goals or desires to accomplish anything else in my life, I’d better get to it!
 I like to think I’m a very young 60, (isn’t 60 the new 40?) but let’s face it, the years don’t lie!

-So, I’ve been contemplating how I want to spend the rest of my life, and the answer I continually come back to is “creatively!”
-And so I have set out on a creative “journey” of sorts.
-I want to experience everything yet to come in my life more creatively and with more flair.
-I had no preconceived ideas of where I was going when I started on this journey.
+So, I had been contemplating how I want to spend the rest of my life, and the answer I continually come back to is “creatively!”
+And so I set out on a creative “journey” of sorts.
+I am determined to experience everything yet to come in my life more creatively and with more flair.
+I had no preconceived ideas of where I was going when I started out.
 At first it was just sharing all the creative things I love with you, but it’s now worked into a place where I share whatever is on my mind, creative or not!
-My goal had been just to head out and see where the winds took me, but I’m beginning to see some direction.
+My goal had been just to head out and see where the winds took me, and although I see some direction from time to time, I’m still just exploring.
 I love fabric, paper, ribbons, metal, beads, paint, wood and all things old… I love imagining and designing and creating, and I hate being constrained to any one thing.
 I hope to blend all the things I love into treasures that others will want in their lives.
 I finally started painting, something I had ALWAYS wanted to do, but was afraid to try.
 Mixed media is a perfect term for what I’m most fond of!
 But, as I go along, I want to be mindful that it’s the people in my life that are the most important part of my world, and I need to balance my need to create with my need to spend time with them.

 One of my friends asked where I got the name for my blog, and that’s easy…my favorite things in this world are shabby, rusty and old-looking, re-purposed…or “tattered and worn.”
 It’s style that is comfortable to me and works it’s way into most every aspect of my life, from clothing to decor, inside and out, in every medium.
 And, for an old gal who is for all intents and purposes, “re-purposing” herself, it seemed fitting!